-Alessandro Piccolomini (1508–1579) was an Italian linguistic reformer and author of philosophical and scientific treatises and comedies.
+Alessandro Piccolomini (1508–1579) was an Italian linguistic reformer and the author of philosophical and scientific treatises, as well as several comedies.

 Having been ordained in 1555, Piccolomini was appointed Archbishop of Patrasso in 1574.
 He died in 1579.

 Perrone Compagni, Vittoria.
 “Pomponazzi, Pietro.”
 In Dizionario Biografico degli Italiani volume 84 (2015) http://www.treccani.it/enciclopedia/pietro-pomponazzi_(Dizionario-Biografico)/ (accessed July 30, 2016)

 Tomasi, Franco.
 “Piccolomini, Alessandro.”
 In Dizionario Biografico degli Italiani volume 83 (2015) http://www.treccani.it/enciclopedia/alessandro-piccolomini_(Dizionario-Biografico) (accessed July 30, 2016)

 Zarrilli, Carla.
 “Forteguerri, Laudomia.”
 In Dizionario Biografico degli Italiani volume 49 (1997) http://www.treccani.it/enciclopedia/laudomia-forteguerri_(Dizionario-Biografico)/ (accessed July 30, 2016)